Inolav Faucets Review & Rating Updated: 5/24/21

-Smart Design trades as Inolav®, a trade name that it registered with the U.S. Patent and Trade Mark Office effective April 8, 2014.
+Smart Design trades as Inolav®, a trade name that is registered with the U.S. Patent and Trade Mark Office effective April 8, 2014.
 The mark has not been registered in Canada.

-It imports faucets, shower systems, vanities and other bath furnishings, sinks and bathroom accessories from China that it sells through retail showrooms in South Florida and over the internet through a proprietary website and through third-party hosting websites such as Houzz and Wayfair.
+It imports faucets, shower systems, vanities, and other bath furnishings, sinks, and bathroom accessories from China that it sells through retail showrooms in South Florida and over the internet through a proprietary website and third-party hosting websites such as Houzz and Wayfair.